webqit/oohtml/README.md

 + **Loading Requirements**.
 As specified above, the OOHTML script tag is to be placed early on in the document and should be a classic script without any `defer` or `async` directives!

-    If you must load the script "async", one little trade-off has to be made for `<script scoped>` and `<script stateful>` elements to have them ignored by the browser until the polyfill comes picking them up: *employing a custom MIME type in place of the standard `text/javascript` and `module` types*, in which case, a `<meta name="scoped-js">` element is used to configure the polyfill to honor the custom MIME type:
+    If you must load the script "async", one little trade-off has to be made for `<script scoped>` and `<script quantum>` elements to have them ignored by the browser until the polyfill comes picking them up: *employing a custom MIME type in place of the standard `text/javascript` and `module` types*, in which case, a `<meta name="scoped-js">` element is used to configure the polyfill to honor the custom MIME type:

     ```html
     <head>